gagolews/stringi/devel/sphinx/rapi/stri_sub.rst

 In ``stri_sub``, out-of-bound indexes are silently corrected.
 If ``from`` > ``to``, then an empty string is returned.

-In ``stri_sub<-``, some configurations of indexes may work as substring "injection" at the front, back, or in middle.
+In ``stri_sub<-``, some configurations of indexes may work as substring 'injection' at the front, back, or in middle.

 If both ``to`` and ``length`` are provided, ``length`` has priority over ``to``.